niitsuma/Racket-miniKanren/README.md

 ` '(1 2 1 2 1 2 1 2 1 2 1 2) ` is repeat of ` () ` or  ` (1 2) `   or  ` (1 2 1 2) ` ... .
 This expansion is correspond to Fourier series expansion.
-Also can much following case.
+Also can much following boundary condition.

      (run5 (q)
      	(fresh (r s t)